markkauffman2000/LTI2B2/README.md

 gradle build

 ### Deploying
-If using the vagrant VM image provided by Blackboard, the build.gradle file is set up to deploy to localhost:9876.
-You can simply run:
+If using the vagrant VM image provided by Blackboard, set the following environment variables GRADLE_DEPLOY_SERVER=localhost:9876 GRADLE_DEPLOY_INSTANCE=BBLEARN

+so that the build.gradle file will deploy to localhost:9876.
+On an nix system you can simply run:

+. ./env.vagrant
-gradle deployB2
+./gradlew deployB2

-To deploy to another Learn server, change the remoteServer and remoteInstance variables in build.gradle first.
+To deploy to another Learn server, change the GRADLE_DEPLOY_SERVER and GRADLE_DEPLOY_INSTANCE environment variables first.